Azure Operational Security

 To use Storage Analytics, you must enable it individually for each service you want to monitor.
 You can enable it in the Azure portal; for details, see Monitor a storage account in the Azure portal.
 You can also enable Storage Analytics programmatically via the REST API or the client library.
 Use the Set Service Properties operation to enable Storage Analytics individually for each service.

 The aggregated data is stored in a well-known blob (for logging) and in well-known tables (for metrics), which may be accessed using the Blob service and Table service APIs.

 Storage Analytics has a 20-TB limit on the amount of stored data that is independent of the total limit for your storage account.
 All logs are stored in block blobs in a container named $logs, which are automatically created when Storage Analytics is enabled for a storage account.

 The following actions performed by Storage Analytics are billable:

 - Requests to create table entities for metrics.

 For more information on billing and data retention policies, see Storage Analytics and Billing.
 For optimal performance, you want to limit the number of highly utilized disks attached to the virtual machine to avoid possible throttling.
 If all disks are not being highly utilized at the same time, the storage account can support a larger number disk.

-For more information on storage account limits, see Azure Storage Scalability and Performance Targets.
+For more information on storage account limits, see Scalability targets for standard storage accounts.

 The following types of authenticated and anonymous requests are logged.